Raja Chari

-Raja Jon Vurputoor Chari is an American test pilot and NASA astronaut.
+Raja Jon Vurputoor Chari (born June 24, 1977) is an American test pilot and NASA astronaut.
 He is a graduate of the United States Air Force Academy, Massachusetts Institute of Technology, and U.S. Naval Test Pilot School, and has over 2,000 flying hours.
 He is a brigadier general in the United States Air Force.

 Early life and education

-Chari was born in Milwaukee, Wisconsin, to Peggy Egbert and Sreenivas V. Chari from India.
+Chari was born in Milwaukee, Wisconsin, to Peggy Egbert and Sreenivas V. Chari, a Telugu from India.

 He was raised in Cedar Falls, Iowa, and attended Columbus High School, graduating in 1995.
 He attended the United States Air Force Academy in Colorado Springs, Colorado, and graduated in 1999 with a Bachelor of Science in astronautical engineering and engineering science, with a minor in mathematics.
-Following his graduation, Chari attended the Massachusetts Institute of Technology in Cambridge as a Draper Fellow, earning a Master of Science in aeronautical and astronautical engineering in 2001.
+Following his graduation, Chari attended the Massachusetts Institute of Technology in Cambridge, Massachusetts as a Draper Fellow, earning a Master of Science in aeronautical and astronautical engineering in 2001.

 Air Force career

-Following completion of his graduate studies, Chari attended Undergraduate Pilot Training at Vance Air Force Base, Oklahoma.
-He attended F-15E Strike Eagle training at Seymour Johnson Air Force Base, North Carolina and was subsequently stationed at Elmendorf AFB, Alaska and RAF Lakenheath, England, deploying in support of the Iraq War.
-In 2007, Chari attended the U.S. Naval Test Pilot School at Patuxent River, Maryland as an Air Force Exchange Officer, and was a developmental test pilot at Eglin AFB, Florida, where he served as the project pilot for the APG-63 and APG-82 Active Electronically Scanned Array radar programs.
-Chari also attended the U.S. Army Command and General Staff College in Fort Leavenworth, Kansas, and served as a CENTCOM time sensitive targeting officer.
-At the time of his selection as an Astronaut in June 2017, Chari was serving as the commanding officer of the 461st Flight Test Squadron at Edwards AFB, California.
+After earning his graduate degree in 2001, Chari attended Undergraduate Pilot Training at Vance Air Force Base, Oklahoma.
+He then attended F-15E Strike Eagle training at Seymour Johnson Air Force Base, North Carolina and, following completion of the training syllabus, subsequently served as an F-15E Evaluator Pilot and Chief of Standardization and Evaluation with the 90th Fighter Squadron at Elmendorf AFB, Alaska and 494th Fighter Squadron at RAF Lakenheath, England, deploying in support of Operation Iraqi Freedom.

+In 2007, Chari attended the U.S. Naval Test Pilot School at NAS Patuxent River, Maryland as an Air Force exchange officer, and, following graduation a year later, was assigned to the 40th Flight Test Squadron at Eglin AFB, Florida, where he served as the project pilot for the APG-63 and APG-82 Active Electronically Scanned Array radar programs.
+Chari also attended the U.S. Army Command and General Staff College in Fort Leavenworth, Kansas, and was a program manager for a major defense acquisition program in the Air Force's Rapid Capabilities Office.
+At the time of his selection as an Astronaut in June 2017, Chari was serving as commanding officer of the 461st Flight Test Squadron at Edwards AFB, California.

 In January 2023, Chari was nominated for promotion to brigadier general.